 The texture and final product is a bit different than if you fry them using oil.
 I prefer to use oil, but an air fryer can be another quick and easy method for making your fried Oreos!

-More Great OREO Desserts
+More Fun Oreo Desserts

 5 from 1 vote